Why Firms Are Bad At Social Media

 In short, the story began with commuter Emma Fitzpatrick sending a Tweet that said she was “totally shocked” to see Boon “telling all commuters to stay out of an EMPTY First Class carriage on a LATE & very packed train this morning”.
 She sent the message alongside a picture of Boon taking up two seats – one for himself and one for his bag!

 Is This Another Case Of “David Versus Goliath”?

-At our website design Manchester agency we’re aware that this indignant tweet also tapped into resentment towards Southern Rail’s recent problems – namely, train delays and strikes.
+At our website design agency we’re aware that this indignant tweet also tapped into resentment towards Southern Rail’s recent problems – namely, train delays and strikes.

 This kind of tweet also becomes a David versus Goliath story.
 We’re probably hardwired to believe the little guy is telling the truth and the big company is mistreating us in some way.

 So, how did GTR respond?
 They sent out a message saying that the train was “only six minutes” late and “passengers need a first class ticket to travel in first class”.
 Plus, “there were seats and space in the rear coaches, as Mr Boon explained”.

 In other words, we think they were pretty defiant in presenting a different version of events and standing by Mr Boon.

 But it seems a little sad that big firms are often using social media to justify their actions.
 Naturally, Twitter can be used to inform customers of developments, but it seems that it’s not often that a big company can use the platform like the rest of us.

 There are exceptions, however.
 The dictionary publisher Merriam-Webster, for example, responded to the United Airlines scandal, which saw a passenger being forced off a plane in 2017, with the following tweet: ‘Volunteer’ means “someone who does something without being forced to do it”.
 The tweet received around 64,000 likes.